m-labs/artiq/doc/manual/developing_a_ndsp.rst

 Developing a Network Device Support Package (NDSP)
 ==================================================

-Besides the kind of specialized real-time hardware most of ARTIQ is concerned with the difficult problem of managing, ARTIQ also easily handles more conventional 'slow' devices.
-This is done through *controllers*, based on `SiPyCO <https://github.com/m-labs/sipyco>`_ (manual hosted `here <https://m-labs.hk/artiq/sipyco-manual/>`_), which expose remote procedure call (RPC) interfaces to the network.
+Besides the kind of specialized real-time hardware most of ARTIQ is concerned with the control and management of, ARTIQ also easily handles more conventional 'slow' devices.
+This is done through *controllers*, based on `SiPyCo <https://github.com/m-labs/sipyco>`_ (manual hosted `here <https://m-labs.hk/artiq/sipyco-manual/>`_), which expose remote procedure call (RPC) interfaces to the network.
 This allows experiments to issue RPCs to the controllers as necessary, without needing to do direct I/O to the devices.
 Some advantages of this architecture include:

 * Controllers/drivers can be run on different machines, alleviating cabling issues and OS compatibility problems.
 * Reduces the impact of driver crashes.